Statue D-Day Piper Bill Millin

 By Alexander Braun January 18, 2025

-This post covers the deployment and astounding achievements of the 855 African-American Women of the the 6888th Central Directory Postal Battalion in the ETO in the final stages of WW II.
+Deployment and achievements of the African-American Women of the the 6888th Central Directory Postal Battalion in the ETO in the final stages of WW II.

 Entrance to the Château de Vouilly